joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-08-name-boxes.md

 Suppose we try the strategy that assigns to each number up to $n/2$ the set of all numbers up to $n/2$ and to each number above $n/2$ the set of all the numbers above $n/2$.
 Then there will be a winning arrangement for each way of ordering those two sets, for a total of $(n/2)!^2$ arrangements.
 For $n=100$, that gives a winning probability that is $12.56$ times that of the naive strategy.

-I cannot prove that this is optimal (the python code below does prove it for $n$ up to $6$), but it's Sunday night, and it's what I have.

 ```python
 NumberOfPlayers = 4